coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <h3><a name="_Implementation2"></a>4.
 Implementation #2 of Conv2d forward and backward </h3>
 <p>The 2<sup>nd</sup> version of implementation of Conv2d has the same interfaces of the forward and backward function when subclassing torch.autograd.Function.
-Different from the 1<sup>st</sup> version that is a collection of multiple steps, the 2<sup>nd</sup> version directly implements the equations (1) and (2) using 3 nested for loop.
+Different from the 1<sup>st</sup> version that is a collection of multiple steps, the 2<sup>nd</sup> version directly implements the equations (1) and (2) using 3 nested <i>for</i> loops.
 Please see the complete source code of this implementation (<a href="https://github.com/coolgpu/Demo_Conv2d_forward_and_backward/blob/master/my_conv2d_v2.py">my_conv2d_v2.py</a>) on GitHub. </p>

 <h4>4.1.
 Forward in Version #2 </h4>
 <p>The core part is listed below.
 For convenience of calculation, the input tensor inX is padded to a new bigger tensor paddedX.
-Inside the center of the 3 nested for loops, it is the element-wise multiplication of the input patch with the kernel, followed by the sum, which is exactly implementation of Equation (1). </p>
+Inside the center of the 3 nested <i>for</i> loops, it is the element-wise multiplication of the input patch with the kernel, followed by the sum, which is exactly implementation of Equation (1). </p>

 <pre class="pre-scrollable">
 	<code class="python">